 Disneyland Shanghai

 Disney parks are very appealing attractions for us.
 We love to feel like we’re in a different world and feel like children again.
 They are always very special days.
 We have already visited Disneyland Paris and DisneySea in Tokyo.
-We wanted to visit Disneyland in Shanghai but we needed to stay another day in the city.
-If we ever go to Shanghai again we will definitely visit it.
+We wanted to visit Disneyland in Shanghai but we needed to stay another day in the city because 4 days in Shanghai wouldn’t be enough.
+If we ever go to Shanghai again we will visit it.

 Bund sightseeing tunnel

-This tunnel allows crossing from the Bund to Pudong under the river Huangpu through a multimedia trip.
+Through a multimedia trip, this tunnel allows crossing from the Bund to Pudong under the river Huangpu.
 It is an attraction to try, even if only to get to know it but, the reports we read said it is not to repeat, advising to go in the tunnel to Pudong but returning by subway or ferry (which is much cheaper).

 Shanghai Tower